-- Hole 25FIERC23 was drilled to test south of 24FIERC21, which was a major 500m step-out to the west of the previous intersection in 24FIERC08, and intersected strong copper-silver mineralisation close to the end of the hole. - 25FIERC23 ended in mineralisation due to depth capacity of the RC rig of 300m. - Seven Fiesta holes were logged with a down-hole geophysical and optical televiewer logging (OPTV) to further understand the mineralisation.
-Bedding and associated mineralisation is all confirmed to be dipping very steeply to the north. - A diamond rig is being arranged to follow-up this major step-out and test for continuity at depth by extending hole 24FIERC21 and testing a number of other targets. - Program funded by a wholly-owned subsidiary of South32 Limited (South32) under the previously announced earn-in agreement1.
+- Hole 25FIERC23 was a major 500m step-out to the west of previous intersections and ended in mineralisation due to the depth capacity of the RC rig of 300m. - Hole 25FIEDD26 is a re-entry and extension of the previous drill hole 24FIERC21. - An initial program of 2,000m of diamond drilling is planned at Fiesta and the surrounding prospects. - Program funded by a wholly-owned subsidiary of South32 Limited (South32) under the previously announced earn-in agreement2.

-Perth, Western Australia - February 24th 2025 - Noronex Limited (Noronex or the Company) (ASX: NRX) is pleased to advise that latest assays from the Fiesta Project, located in the Kalahari Copper Belt in Namibia, have provided further confirmation of significant copper-silver mineralisation in an area 500 metres west of previous intercepts.
+Perth, Western Australia - April 10th 2025 - Noronex Limited (Noronex or the Company) (ASX: NRX) is pleased to advise that diamond drilling is commencing at the Fiesta Copper Project, located in the Kalahari Copper Belt in Namibia, to confirm the significant copper-silver mineralisation at depth in an area 500 metres west of previous intercepts.